 Founded in 1966, our mission is to build a more compassionate community by teaching humane messages to our youth, caring for homeless animals, and strengthening the human-animal bond.

-Our location-based animal shelter serves the pets and families of Benton County and Corvallis with animal welfare programs and humane education.
-We will never turn away a Benton County pet in need because of poor health, age, breed, or temperament.
+Our location-based animal shelter serves the pets and families of Benton County and Corvallis with animal wellbeing programs and humane education.
+We will never turn away a pet in need from our service area because of poor health, age, breed, or temperament.

 Services offered at our animal shelter include: